Chile: Alto Maipo-02/Cajon del Maipo

 Former worker

-Internal grievance mechanism, occupational health and safety
+Internal grievance mechanism and occupational health and safety

 Project Information

-Debt US $150 million
+Debt US$150 million

 Merged Cases